andrewEstornell/andrewEstornell.github.io/_pages/about.md

 ---

 I am a research scientist at ByteDance Research working on LLM alignment and agency.
+In addition to this work I also focus on algorithmic fairness and strategic agents in the context of machine learning.